Questioning a 3.5 keV dark matter emission line

 \section{Constraints on sterile neutrinos}

 \citet{Bulbul:2014} and \citet{Boyarsky:2014} interpreted the detected line emission excess in the context of sterile neutrinos.
 In this section we introduce the sterile neutrino and discuss the Milky Way non-detection in this context.
-The sterile neutrino is a strong particle candidate for dark matter viable with or without Super Symmetry or Universal Extra Dimensions.
+The sterile neutrino is a strong particle candidate for the dark matter viable with or without Super Symmetry or Universal Extra Dimensions.
 With just three sterile neutrinos (gauge singlets), one can obtain the correct abundance of dark matter, a very simple explanation for the observed flavour oscillations and mass splittings of the active neutrinos, and a natural explanation for the baryon asymmetry \citep{Dodelson:1993, Shi:1998, Dolgov:2002, Abazajian:2001a, Asaka:2005a, Asaka:2005b,Canetti:2013}.
-The underlying particle model, called the $\nu$MSM, is described in detail in a number of papers \citep{Asaka:2005a, Asaka:2005b, Asaka:2006c, Shaposhnikov:2006c, Gorbunov:2007a, Laine:2008a, Shaposhnikov:2008a,Canetti:2012}, and recent reviews \cite{Boyarsky:2009r, Kusenko:2009r, Drewes:2013r}.
+The underlying particle model, called the $\nu$MSM, is described in detail in a number of papers \citep{Asaka:2005a, Asaka:2005b, Asaka:2006c, Shaposhnikov:2006c, Gorbunov:2007a, Laine:2008a, Shaposhnikov:2008a,Canetti:2012}, and recent reviews \citep{Boyarsky:2009r, Kusenko:2009, Drewes:2013}.
 Additionally, the sterile neutrino may have interesting effects on a range of astrophysical objects, e.~g. as an explanation for pulsar kick velocities, facilitating core collapse supernova explosions, affecting early star formation, reionization and structure formation, or assisting inflation \citep{Kusenko:1997, Hansen:2004, Fryer:2005, Hidaka:2006, Biermann:2006, Mapelli:2006, Shaposhnikov:2006c, Bezrukov:2007, Kusenko:2007, Petraki:2007, Petraki:2007b, Boyanovsky:2008, Gorbunov:2008}.
-The lightest of the three sterile neutrinos provides a perfect dark matter candidate.
+The lightest of the three sterile neutrinos provides an attractive dark matter candidate.
 The two free parameters of mass, $m_s$, and mixing angle with the active neutrinos, $\sin^2(2\theta)$, are unconstrained from particle physics, but as seen in \figref{m_sin} various observations have already excluded large parts of this parameter space \citep{Laine:2008a,Canetti:2013,Boyarsky:2008b,Riemer-Sorensen:2009,Boyarsky:2006a,Horiuchi:2014}.

 The mass is firmly bound from below through the phase space density of nearby dwarf galaxies.
-The Tremaine-Gunn bound \citep{Tremaine:1979} gives a model independent boundary of roughly $0.4\keV$ \citep{Boyarsky:2008a}.
-This limit can be increased if the production method is known, and e.~g. for the resonant production the boundary is approximately $1 \keV$ \citep{Boyarsky:2008a}.
+This so-called Tremaine-Gunn bound \citep{Tremaine:1979} gives a model independent boundary of roughly $m_s>0.4\keV$ \citep{Boyarsky:2008a}.
+The limit can be increased if the production method is known, and e.~g. for resonant production the boundary is approximately $1 \keV$ \citep{Boyarsky:2008a}.